 This subject leads on to A-Level, Level 3 BTEC or T-Level in Computer Science.
-Areas of employment may include network engineering, IT user support, software engineering and testing, video game development, cyber security, project management and web development.
+Areas of employment may include network engineering, IT user support, software engineering and video game development, cyber testing, management security, project and web development.